 - Healthy full-term babies born to mothers with a normal pregnancy, labor, and birth do not need to be routinely screened for neonatal hypoglycemia.

-- Babies at-risk for neonatal hypoglycemia include babies born to diabetic mothers, babies who are large or small for gestational age, and late preterm babies (those born between 34–37 weeks).
+- Babies at-risk for neonatal hypoglycemia include babies born to mothers with diabetes (including gestational diabetes), babies who are large or small for gestational age, and late preterm babies (those born between 34–37 weeks).

 - The level of blood glucose at which treatment is recommended in asymptomatic babies is unclear.